FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fkeylen.md

 ******For a sender:******

-Transfer CFT{{< TransferCFT/transfercftname  >}} sends this information, transported by the protocol in the PI 38, but does not use it.
+{{< TransferCFT/suitevariablesTransferCFTName  >}} sends this information, transported by the protocol in the PI 38, but does not use it.
 The indexed file is transferred in the form of sequential records.